Lsilotto/xVA/README.md

 # Code guide
-Below we report a short guide of the Matlab code used for computing the results reported in the article "XVA Modelling: Validation, Performance and Model Risk Management".
+Below we report a short guide of the Matlab code used for computing the results reported in the article "XVA Modelling: Validation, Performance and Model Risk Management" (https://link.springer.com/article/10.1007/s10479-023-05323-4).
 Please find further comments directly in the scripts.
 We suggest to read sec.
 2 of the article XVA Modelling: Validation, Performance and Model Risk Management in order to understand the logic of the codes.

 The library allows to: